Spinifex hopping mouse: Breeding

-Breeding can be at any time of year depending on conditions, with spring being favoured.
-Pregnancy usually takes 38–41 days but can be prolonged significantly if the mother is still suckling the previous brood.
+Breeding can be at any time of year depending on conditions, Pregnancy usually takes 38–41 days but can be prolonged significantly if the mother is still suckling the previous brood.
 Litters of three or four are typical, six being the maximum.
 The young remain in the nest while the female forages; if they wander both male and female adults retrieve them.
 They reach sexual maturity in about two and a half months.
 After mating, a copulatory plug is formed in the female's reproductive tract.

 The spinifex hopping mouse is widespread and although the population fluctuates considerably, is not considered at risk.

 As pets

 Previously, spinifex hopping mice could be kept as pets in Victoria (Australia), but a Basic Wildlife Licence was required.
 In 2013, Victorian regulations for the possession, use and trade of wildlife underwent a number of changes and as part of these reforms spinifex hopping mice were moved to Schedule 4B, which allows private ownership without a licence.
 Commercial breeding still requires a licence to prevent removal of mice from the wild.
 Pet owners should be aware of the potential parasite and disease risks, including mites and helminths, and in very rare cases even melanoma.

+Captive populations of spinifex hopping mice are useful for small scale research, and can be used for developing management tools to assess the health status of those in captivity.